zeek/zeek-docs/doc/scripts/base/frameworks/logging/main.zeek.rst

          will generally fail.

       file_basename: :zeek:type:`string`
-         A base name to use for the the rotated log.
+         A base name to use for the rotated log.
 Log writers may later append a file extension of their choosing to this user-chosen base (e.g. if using the default ASCII writer and you want rotated files of the format "foo-<date>.log", then this basename